Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 ## Mapping Outputs to Observed Data

 In the **Observed Data** Tab observed data can be mapped to the corresponding simulation outputs.
 In the left part of the grid all the observed data that belong to the opened simulation are listed.
 When adding or removing observed data the list is updated.
 Newly added observed data are automatically mapped to simulation outputs according to Organ, Compartment and Molecule meta data of observed data and path elements of the outputs.
 If no matching output can be found the mapping output is set to **None**.
 This means that the specified observed data is not mapped to an output.
-The user can also clear an output mapping by clicking on the **x** button to the right, which will also set the output to **None**.
+The user can also clear an output mapping by selecting the **None** entry from the Output dropdown.
+By clicking the **"x"** on the right side of the grid, the user can delete the observed data from the simulation.

 ![In the Observed Data Tab observed data can be mapped to simulation outputs.](../assets/images/part-3/SimulationOutputMappings.png)